kennethreitz-archive/.com/content/posts/120127-how-i-develop.rst

 On the consumer app side of things, a great example of this is Microsoft OneNote.
 Have you used Mictosoft's OneNote?
 It's incredible.

-Essentially, OneNote is a hierarchical freeform note-taking software that assumes nothing: you can type, use handwriting, embed files, cross-link notes, sync them online, &c.
+Essentially, OneNote is a hierarchical freeform note-taking software that assumes nothing: you can type, use handwriting, embed files, cross-link notes, sync them online, *&c*.

 Unfortunately, OneNote is only available on Windows.
 This kills me.
 I would love to think that Microsoft's would port this lovely peice of software to OS X, but I doubt it will ever happen.

 If I ever decide to actually ship a consumer product, it will be something akin to OneNote for OS X. It would be incredible.
-It may not be for many, but for people that resonate with my problem, it will work wonderful.
+It may not be for many, but for people that resonate with my problem, it will work wonderfully.
 It would be a reaction to a real problem, not an engineered app an entrepreneur thinks will fill a gap so he can make some fast cash.

 GitHub wasn't built for the developer community at large; the founders built GitHub for themselves.
 The problem they solved simply happened to resonate with millions of developers because they themselves happen to be developers.